DataDog/datadog-csi-driver/README.md

 csi:
     driver: k8s.csi.datadoghq.com
     volumeAttributes:
-        mode: <mount-mode>
-        path: <mount-path>
+        type: <volume-type>
 name: <volume-name>
 ```

-Currently, two modes are supported:
+Currently, 3 types are supported:

-#### Socket Mode
+#### DSDSocket

-This mode is useful for mounting a UDS socket file.
+This type is useful for mounting a dogstatsd UDS socket file.

-The UDS socket file path should be specified in the `path` attribute and the mode should be set to `socket`.

 For example: